Aalen: Rail

-Aalen station is a regional railway hub on the Rems Railway from Stuttgart, the Brenz Railway from Ulm, the Upper Jagst Railway to Crailsheim and the Ries Railway to Donauwörth.
+Aalen station is a regional railway hub on the Stuttgart-Bad Cannstatt–Nördlingen railway from Stuttgart and Nördlingen, the Aalen–Ulm railway from Ulm and the Goldshöfe–Crailsheim railway to Crailsheim.
 Until 1972, the Härtsfeld Railway connected Aalen with Dillingen an der Donau via Neresheim.
 Other railway stations within the town limits are Hofen (b Aalen), Unterkochen, Wasseralfingen and Goldshöfe station.
 The Aalen-Erlau stop situated in the south is no longer operational.

 Aalen station is served at two-hour intervals by trains of Intercity line 61 Karlsruhe–Stuttgart–Aalen–Nuremberg.
 For regional rail travel, Aalen is served by various lines of the Interregio-Express, Regional-Express and Regionalbahn categories.
 Since the beginning of 2019, the British company Go-Ahead took over the regional railway business of DB Regio in the region surrounding Aalen.
 The town also operates the Aalen industrial railway (Industriebahn Aalen), which carries about 250 carloads per year.